rohanbanerjeee/sec_filing_connector/README.md

 - `--date-to`: Filter filings to this date (YYYY-MM-DD)
 - `--limit`: Maximum number of results (default: 10)
 - `--json`: Output results as JSON instead of table
+- `--download DIR`: Download filings to the specified directory
+- `--download-index N`: Download only the Nth filing (0-indexed, default: download all)

 ---